 The Association has entered into agreements with hotels to provide conference facilities and room accommodations for its annual conference through 2025.
 The agreements contain various clauses whereby the Association is liable for liquidated damages in the event of cancellation or lower than anticipated attendance.
 Management of the Association does not believe that any losses will be incurred under these contracts.
-As of June 30, 2020, the maximum possible amount of liquidation damages per year is listed below:
+As of November 9, 2020, the Association has been released from all hotel liability for fiscal year 2021.
+As of June 30, 2021, the maximum possible amount of liquidation damages per year is listed below:

 Years Ending June 30, Amount

-2021 \$ 921,964

-2022 648,975
+2022 568,037

-2023 310,058
+2023 465,086

-2024 251,389
+2024 310,057

-2025 155,029
+2025 258,381

-Total \$ 2,287,415
+Total \$ 1,601,561